 Important certificate for sustainable bio-energy and biofuels

-Proof of compliance with legal requirements
+Proof of compliance with all legal requirements

 High level of transparency for consumers